hummingbot/hummingbot-site/docs/maintenance/index.md

 Hummingbot employs a decentralized, community-driven maintenance process.
 Starting in Epoch 2, the Foundation has adopted a governance system aimed at incentivizing contributions by a decentralized network of community developers, rather than fixed component-specific maintainers.

-* [Releases](./releases): How Hummingbot reviews and includes pull requests into official releases
 * [Bugs](./bugs): How Hummingbot assesses bugs and creates bounties to fix them
 * [Bounties](./bounties): Create and earn developer bounties for making improvements to the Hummingbot codebase
+* [Reviews and Releases](./releases): How Hummingbot reviews and includes pull requests into official releases
 * [Hackathons](./hackathons): Hummingbot-related hackathons

 ## Exchange certification